RenzoMurinaCadierno/Doughnut/README.txt

 1. Insctructions
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-This is a simple question-and-answer game.
+This is a simple question-and-answer game, built with NetBeans IDE and using J.D.K.
+8.0.

 The questions appear on screen alongside the designed letter and condition for the answer.
 The conditions can be 'Begins with', 'Contains' or 'Ends with'.
 For example: